WikiEducationFoundation/WikiEduDashboard/docs/user_roles.md

 3. Run the 'constant_update' and 'daily_update' routines (which run via cron job in production) to pull in activity from those users.
     * $ `rake batch:update_constantly`
     * $ `rake batch:update_daily`

+## Wiki Ed configuration vs. Programs & Events configuration

+The dashboard has two production deployments, which are configured differently.

+The Wiki Ed dashboard (dashboard.wikiedu.org) is for Wiki Education Foundation, and is built around the "Classroom Program" involving college students and instructors.
+It is more locked down, required approval from an admin before a course can proceed.

+The Wikimedia Programs & Events dashboard (outreachdashboard.wmflabs.org) is for the global Wikipedia/Wikimedia community, across many languages.
+With this configuration, courses are by default called "Programs", and they are approved by default upon creation.

+Some features are only enabled for one configuration or the other, and some of the interface messages differ between them: Course vs. Program, Student vs. Editor, etc.